Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Introduction

 In humans, OSs suggest that pregnancy without lactation (e.g., formula feeding) is associated with adverse health outcomes for mothers, including maternal weight retention and increasing obesity over time \citep{harder2005duration,von1999breast}.
 However, due to the possibility of unmeasured confounding that must be acknowledged with any OS, it remains speculative that lactation plays a significant role in determining maternal health in later life.
 On the other hand, RCTs related to the care and feeding of human infants are limited by ethical considerations.
 For example, \cite{oken2013effects} conducted a cluster RCT that promoted longer breastfeeding duration among women who had already chosen to breastfeed, but designing an RCT that directly manipulates whether women begin breastfeeding is neither feasible nor ethical.
 Therefore, data from animal studies can play a critical role in understanding how lactation may affect maternal health across the lifespan.

 Specifically, to explore the causal impact of first-time non-lactation on maternal weight with a nonhuman primate model, a small RCT with 18 monkeys stratified in 6 matched sets was conducted at the California National Primate Research Center (CNPRC).
-Each matched set had 1 treated unit (no lactation) with parity ranging from 2nd to 5th offspring, was 6-8 years old, and had lactated in previous pregnancies (the treated females had to have reared all but the most recent infant).
-Each treated unit had 2 matched controls, matching on parity, age, weight ($+/-1$ kg), and lactation history (control animals had to have reared all infants she birthed).
-While the RCT was restricted to specific age and parity ranges, our focus is the general population beyond the subjects satisfying the selection criteria, aiming to use the primate data to inform human studies.
+Each matched set included one treated unit (no lactation) with parity ranging from second to fifth offspring, aged 6-8 years, that had lactated in previous pregnancies (the treated females had to have reared all but the most recent infant).
+Each treated unit had two matched controls, matching on parity, age, weight ($+/-1$ kg), and lactation history (control animals had to have reared all infants she had birthed).
+While the RCT was restricted to specific age and parity ranges, our focus is on the general population beyond the subjects satisfying the selection criteria, aiming to use the primate data to inform human studies.
 In addition, the RCT with such a small sample size may not be able to detect subtle effects that a large study can detect due to the lack of power.
 All procedures were approved by the University of California, Davis IACUC.